 Robinhood is an online broker and allows you to buy and sell crypto.
 Coinbase is an online exchange and allows you to buy, sell, trade, and withdraw your crypto.

 For both platforms, signing up is a fairly similar process.
 Users create an account and add funds via a standard financial account (or card) to purchase cryptocurrency.
-But Coinbase allows users to exchange one crypto for another or move their funds to a digital wallet for interacting with other crypto-based applications
+But Coinbase allows users to exchange one crypto for another.

 When buying Bitcoin with Robinhood, the platform would act as a broker for the transaction.
 You would create an account, connect your bank account, and submit an order to purchase BTC.
 You are exchanging USD for BTC, and Robinhood stores that BTC for you until you decide to sell it.

 Should I Use the Coinbase Wallet?

-While Robinhood does not offer a digital wallet, the Coinbase Wallet is a popular choice for exchanging crypto and can be used on many decentralized applications.
+The Coinbase Wallet is a popular choice for exchanging crypto and can be used on many decentralized applications.
 If you are looking to trade cryptocurrency, or simply hold the keys to ones you already own, Coinbase Wallet is a secure way to store them.
 It is also ERC-20 compatible, allowing you to trade your crypto on your favorite decentralized exchange.
+Robinhood only recently added a wallet function.

 Who Should Use Coinbase vs. Robinhood?